LucasHoffSchmidt/Weatherforecast-Copenhagen/README.md

-# Weekly weather forecast for Copenhagen
+# Weekly weather forecast website for Copenhagen
-Check it out at [Forecast](https://lucashoffschmidt.github.io/Weatherforecast-Copenhagen/)
+## Description
+A website showing real time weather data for the next week in Copenhagen.

+## Technologies Used
+Javascript, css, html

+## Getting started
+Go to [Forecast](https://lucashoffschmidt.github.io/Weatherforecast-Copenhagen/) to see the current weather forecast for the next 7 days in Copenhagen.